Top 14 Venture Capital Firms for FinTech Startups

 3. Plug and Play

-Plug and Play operates as a global innovation platform that connects startups with a network of corporations and investors.
-They function as an accelerator and venture capital firm, providing resources that go beyond just funding.
+Plug and Play operates as a global innovation platform, connecting startups with corporations and investors.
+It functions as an accelerator and venture capital firm, providing early-stage companies with resources and industry access.

-- Industries of focus: Financial Services, FinTech, Smart Cities, Venture Capital
+- Industries of focus: Financial Services, FinTech, and Smart Cities

 - Founded: 2006